emberjs/website/docs/megadocs.md

 ### Handlebars

-SproutCore comes bundled with [Handlebars](http://www.handlebarsjs.com), a semantic templating language.
+Ember comes bundled with [Handlebars](http://www.handlebarsjs.com), a semantic templating language.
 These templates look like regular HTML, with embedded expressions.

 You should store your Handlebars templates inside your application's HTML file.
-At runtime, SproutCore will compile these templates so they are available for you to use in your views.
+At runtime, Ember will compile these templates so they are available for you to use in your views.

 To immediately insert a template into your document, place it inside a `<script>` tag within your `<body>` tag: